elulcao/NvChad-custom/README.md

 # NvChad-custom
-In short, NvChad-custom is a true masterpiece, crafted with care and precision to provide you with the ultimate coding experience.
+In short, NvChad v2.5 is a true masterpiece, crafted with care and precision to provide you with the ultimate coding experience.

 ---